hothman/PhindAccessHackathon2020/gitTutorial/README.md

 4. The file `name_surname` is now created inside `gitTutorial`.
 You can check that with `ls` command.

 5. If you run the command `git status` again you will notice that the returned message is different from the previous one. `git` tells you that a file has been added.
-By default `git` does not track the changings automatically, so you have to tell it to do strt tracking the file `name_surname` that you have created earlier.
+By default `git` does not track the changing automatically, so you have to tell it to do start tracking the file `name_surname` that you have created earlier.

    ```sh
    $ git add name_surname